-Then very rapidly, he buys new vineyards such as CHARMES CHAMBERTIN in 1919, CLOS DE LA ROCHE and CHAMBERTIN in 1920 and 1921 and he decides to bottle himself his most prestigious wines and sell them directly to consumers, particularly to restaurants and connoisseurs, wisely advised by Raymond Baudoin, a great friend of his and the founder of the "Revue des Vins de France".
+Then very rapidly, he buys new vineyards such as CHARMES CHAMBERTIN in 1919, CLOS DE LA ROCHE and CHAMBERTIN in 1920 and 1921 and he decides to bottle himself his most prestigious wines and sell them directly to customers, particularly to restaurants and connoisseurs, wisely advised by Raymond Baudoin, a great friend of his and the founder of the "Revue des Vins de France".

-In 1959, after Armand Rousseau's death in a car accident on his way back from hunting, Charles Rousseau is at the head of a Domain of 6 ha which he will continue developing rapidly thanks to his great knowledge in oenology, and his experience, by acquiring new vineyards, especially in "Grands Crus" areas.
+In 1959, after Armand Rousseau's death in a car accident on his way back from hunting, Charles Rousseau is at the head of a Domaine of 6 ha which he will continue developing rapidly thanks to his great knowledge in oenology, and his experience, by acquiring new vineyards, especially in "Grands Crus" areas.

-From 1993 to 2005, Corinne, Charles’s elder daughter, after many years of professional experience in export abroad and in France, comes back to the Domain, gets the same year a diploma in oenology, and in her turn, takes in charge the commercial relationship with customers and the tastings.In 2006, he is replaced by her youngest sister, Brigitte (part-time) and Fréderic Robert for everything that concerns the relations with customers.
-That last one takes also care of the tastings.
+From 1993 to 2005, Corinne, Charles’s elder daughter, after many years working abroad and in France, returns to the Domaine, and the same year achieves a diploma in oenology, and it is now her responsibility to take charge of the commercial relationships with the customer and the various tastings.

 In 2006, she is replaced by Fréderic Robert for everything that concerns tastings and relations with customers.